-If you’re a business owner who is hands-on with their own marketing and likes to stay on top of the latest marketing trends, you’ve probably already googled “what is email drip campaign” and even read a little about drip marketing.
+If you’re a business owner who’s hands-on with their marketing and likes to stay on top of the latest marketing trends, you’ve probably Googled ‘what is email drip campaign’ already.

-You likely wondered — what exactly is drip marketing, and why’s everyone talking about it?
+You must’ve even read a little about drip marketing and wondered — what exactly is drip marketing, and why’s everyone talking about it?
 Do drip campaigns work?
 And if they do, how to measure drip campaign results for my business?

-From the basic meaning, all the way to detailed real-world examples of drip marketing campaigns done right, this guide on drip marketing is all you need to increase sales and enhance revenue while improving retention and subscriber engagement.
+From the meaning of drip marketing all the way to real-world examples of drip marketing campaigns done right, this blog will guide you on everything you need to know about increasing sales revenue using drip marketing.

 What is Drip Marketing?

-- Leverages the power of email automation to save time and money, besides avoiding the cost of dedicated human resources.
+- Leverage the power of email automation to save time and money spent in managing human resources;

-- Builds rock-solid brand credibility and authority, resulting in higher conversions, sales, and revenue.
+- Build rock-solid brand credibility and authority, resulting in higher conversions, sales, and revenue;

 - Identity, engage and convert high-value prospects and avoid losing them to leakage.